 Prachin Konkan Museum

-From the time we starting driving towards Ganapatipule, we could see the huge boards promoting Prachin Konkan Museum.
+From the time we started driving towards the town, we could see the huge boards promoting Prachin Konkan Museum.
 I was impressed, to say the least.
 Never in my life have I seen a museum, that too, a museum in such a small town being promoted so well.
 I had kept a couple of hours aside for the museum visit.
 We walked to the ticket counter.
 There was more to be impressed about when I was told that a guide would take us around the museum.
 The lady started by talking like a recorded machine, I understood she was probably doing this many times a day.

 In the end, there was a collection of seashells where another guide told a bit about shells with repeated warnings to not take pictures.
 There was nothing so spectacular that a picture would have done some damage.
 They did have a decent collection of shells to buy and we did pick up some.

-Overall, Ganpatipule was a pleasant surprise with a laid back life and abundant nature.
+Overall, the place was a pleasant surprise with a laid back life and abundant nature.

-Other things to explore around Ganpatipule include Ratnagiri and Marleshwar – Stay tuned for dedicated travel blog posts on them.
+Other things to explore around include Ratnagiri and Marleshwar – Stay tuned for dedicated travel blog posts on them.

 Recommend you to read following travel blog posts on Places to visit in Konkan, Maharashtra.